RAG+: Enhancing Retrieval-Augmented Generation with Application-Aware Reasoning: Introduction

 We evaluate RAG+ across three reasoning-intensive domains: mathematics, medicine, and legal, using four representative RAG variants: vanilla RAG, Answer-First RAG, GraphRAG, and Rerank RAG.
 Experiments show that RAG+ consistently improves performance.
 Notably, Qwen2.5-72B improves from 76.5\% to 87.5\% on legal prediction, and LLaMA3.3-70B rises from 78.2\% to 86.5\% on medical QA.
 Even smaller models like DS-Qwen-7B benefit, demonstrating the broad effectiveness of application-aware augmentation.
 These results demonstrate that bridging retrieval and reasoning through application-aware augmentation can yield substantial gains, especially in domains where accurate reasoning is essential.

-Our contributions are as follows: \begin{itemize} \item We identify a key limitation of existing RAG systems: the lack of an application-aware step that impeding reasoning in complex tasks. \item We introduce RAG+, a modular and plug-and-play extension that jointly retrieves factual knowledge and its aligned usage examples to better support downstream reasoning. \item We validate the effectiveness of RAG+ through comprehensive experiments, demonstrating consistent gains across multiple domains and retrieval strategies. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We identify a key limitation of existing RAG systems: the absence of an application-aware step, which impairs reasoning in complex tasks. \item We introduce RAG+, a modular and plug-and-play extension that jointly retrieves factual knowledge and its aligned usage examples to better support downstream reasoning. \item We validate the effectiveness of RAG+ through comprehensive experiments, demonstrating consistent gains across multiple domains and retrieval strategies. \end{itemize}